ksjones21-bit/healthcare-cost-analysis/README.md

 # Healthcare Cost Drivers Analysis
 A data-driven exploration of healthcare cost patterns to support financial decision-making and resource planning.
 ## Overview
-This project analyzes hospital billing data to identify key drivers of healthcare costs across medical conditions, admission types, and patient characteristics.
+This project analyzes hospital billing data to identify the primary drivers of healthcare costs across medical conditions, admission types, and patient characteristics.

-The goal is to understand how different factors influence billing outcomes and to demonstrate how data analysis can support cost management and financial decision-making in healthcare.
+The objective is to translate raw financial and operational data into actionable insights that support cost management, pricing strategy, and resource allocation decisions in healthcare organizations.

 ## Tools Used
 - Python